 On successful completion of this subject, students should:

-- have a good understanding of the different cultural identities that make up the Hispanic World;
+- Have a good understanding of the different cultural identities that make up the Hispanic World

-- be able to find information from various sources, including dictionary, library and the internet;
+- Be able to find information from various sources, including dictionary, library and the internet

-- have acquired time management and planning skills through managing and organizing workloads;
+- Have acquired time management and planning skills through managing and organizing workloads

-- have developed analytical skills, learning strategies and the ability to process, organise and integrate information;
+- Have developed analytical skills, learning strategies and the ability to process, organise and integrate information

-- have developed an openness to the world and an awareness of cultural and historical context.
+- Have developed an openness to the world and an awareness of cultural and historical context.

-- have developed their time management and planning skills.
+- Time management and planning skills